Phthalates: Properties

-The mechanism by which phthalates and related compounds effect plasticization to polar polymers has been a subject of intense study since the 1960s.
+The mechanism by which phthalates and related compounds plasticize polar polymers has been a subject of intense study since the 1960s.
 The mechanism is one of polar interactions between the polar centres of the phthalate molecule (the C=O functionality) and the positively charged areas of the vinyl chain, typically residing on the carbon atom of the carbon-chlorine bond.
 For this to be established, the polymer must be heated in the presence of the plasticizer, first above the Tg of the polymer and then into a melt state.
 This enables an intimate mix of polymer and plasticizer to be formed, and for these interactions to occur.
 When cooled, these interactions remain and the network of PVC chains cannot reform (as is present in unplasticized PVC, or PVC-U).
 The alkyl chains of the phthalate then screen the PVC chains from each other as well.
 They are blended within the plastic article as a result of the manufacturing process.

 Because they are not chemically bonded to the host plastics, phthalates are released from the plastic article by relatively gentle means.
-For example, they can be removed by heating or by extraction with organic solvents.
+For example, they can be extracted by extraction with organic solvents and, to some extent, by handling.

 Alternatives

 Being inexpensive, nontoxic (in an acute sense), colorless, noncorrosive, biodegradable, and with easily tuned physical properties, phthalate esters are nearly ideal plasticizers.
 Among the numerous alternative plasticizers are dioctyl terephthalate (DEHT) (a terephthalate isomeric with DEHP) and 1,2-cyclohexane dicarboxylic acid diisononyl ester (DINCH) (a hydrogenated version of DINP).
 Both DEHT and DINCH have been used in high volumes for a variety of products used in contact with humans as alternative plasticizers for DEHP and DINP.
 Some of these products include medical devices, toys, and food packaging.
 DEHT and DINCH are more hydrophobic than other phthalate alternatives such as bis(2-ethylhexyl) adipate (DEHA) and diisodecyl adipate (DIDA).
 Since alternative plasticizers such as DEHT and DINCH are more likely to bind to organic matter and airborne particles indoors, exposure occurs primarily through food consumption and contact with dust.

 Many bio-based plasticizers based on vegetable oil have been developed.
-They can be substituted for DEHP.